Genetic Mutations and Family History

 New NCCN Guidelines Stress Genetic Testing For All Pancreatic Cancer Patients

-Dr. Sapna Syngal discusses the new NCCN guidelines, which support genetic testing for all pancreatic cancer patients, because mutations can influence treatment.
+Genetics impact your treatment for pancreatic cancer.
+Dr. Sapna Syngal discusses the recommendation of genetic testing for all pancreatic cancer patients.